napulen/napulen.github.io-code/content/docs/mumt618.md

 ab_0 = \frac{1}{R_t C_c R_b C_z}
 $$

-These simplifications will greatly facilitate the implementation.

-The next step is to obtain the discrete-time coefficients, we can put these coefficients in terms of our a reduced list of continuous-time coefficients:
+The next step is to obtain the discrete-time coefficients, these can be expressed in terms of the simplified list of continuous-time coefficients presented above:
 $$
 B_0 = ab_0 + b_1 c + c^2
 $$